Neighbourhood > Ramsay Street > No. 32

 The house was then purchased by Helen Daniels as an investment, renting it to various people until Helen's granddaughter, Julie Martin and her family moved in at the end of 1992.
 The decor remained much the same, with the Martins bringing their own furniture, including an orange sofa.

-Helen sold the house to Julie's husband, Philip in 1994, who subsequently rented the house to the Rebecchi and Wilkinson families.
+Helen sold the house in 1994 to an unknown buyer, forcing Julie, husband Philip and family to move into Number 26.
+Philip then bought the house as an investment in 1995, subsequently renting it to the Rebecchi and Wilkinson families.
 Philip left Erinsborough in 1999 and rented the house to teacher Teresa Bell.

 In 2001, Philip sold the house to Evan and Maggie Hancock who redecorated throughout with a yellow colour scheme in the hallway and lounge, with grey sofas and a purple kitchen.
 Facing huge legal bills, they sold it in 2002 to Mal Kennedy who subsequently rented the house briefly to Isabella Garvey and her son, Saxon, before renting it to Max Hoyland.